bytebase/bytebase.com/content/docs/get-started/step-by-step/register-accounts.md

 ## Update password

-As a **Workspace Owner**, you can change passwords for the other accounts.
+As a **Workspace Admin**, you can change passwords for the other accounts.

 1. Click **Settings** on the top bar.
 2. Click **Members** on the left side bar, and you can see the members page.